rvianello/chemicalite/docs/tutorial_1st.rst

                                 skipinitialspace=True)
             reader.next() # skip header line

-            for chembl_id, chebi_id, smiles, inchi, inchi_key in reader:
+            for chembl_id, smiles, inchi, inchi_key in reader:
                 # check the SMILES and skip problematic compounds
                 # [...]
                 yield chembl_id, smiles

 And the database is loaded with loop like this::

-    c = db.cursor()
+    cursor.execute('BEGIN')
     for chembl_id, smiles in chembl(chembl_path):
-        c.execute("INSERT INTO chembl(chembl_id, smiles, molecule) "
+        cursor.execute("INSERT INTO chembl(chembl_id, smiles, molecule) "
                        "VALUES(?, ?, mol(?))", (chembl_id, smiles, smiles))
-    db.commit()
-    db.close()
+    cursor.execute('COMMIT')

-Please note that loading the whole ChEMBLdb is going to take a substantial amount of time (about one to two hours depending on the available computational power) and the resulting file will require about 1.5GB of disk space.
+Please note that loading the whole ChEMBLdb is going to take a substantial amount of time and the resulting file will require about 1.5GB of disk space.

 A python script implementing the full schema creation and database loading procedure as a single command line tool is available in the `docs` directory of the source code distribution::